BubbaDiego/sonic8/docs/backend_api_spec.md

 - `GET /` – Return the entire portfolio history.
   - **Response model**: `list[PortfolioSnapshot]`
 - `GET /latest` – Retrieve the most recent `PortfolioSnapshot` or `null` if none exist.
+-  Returns `null` until a snapshot has been recorded.
+Trigger one via `POST /positions/snapshot` or during a full cycle (`POST /cyclone/run`).
 - `POST /` – Insert a new snapshot.
   - **Body**: `PortfolioSnapshot`
   - **Response**: `{"status": "created"}` (HTTP 201)